Toshiba01/DeciConn/README.md

 After you launch the application, a webserver will run on port 8080.
 You can access it either via your "localhost" or via local ip (or public ip after you setup your portforwarding).

+Make sure you are making GET requests instead of POST, otherwise these won't work.

 http://localhost:8080/list - will list your device serial number.
 The API is using serial number to identify between multiple devices. ( Yes you can use multiple devices )

 http://localhost:8080/status/your-serial - will give you a status read of the FTDI chip showing what model of the device it is and other bits (i.e http://localhost:8080/status/MDA01705)